geomoetric/moebot/README.md

-# Moe-Bot—Design Generator powered by Machine Intelligence
+# Moe-Bot

-This tool exists to allow space for people to design with algorithms and artificial intelligence on the web.
+Moe-bot lets people design with algorithms and artificial intelligence on the web.

 ## Basics